-The Skilled Trades Are A Step Up
+The Skilled Trades Are a Step Up

 “My mother calls it ‘The Order of Precedence’.
-Which goes something like: finish high school, go to college, get married — very traditionally boomer expectations in my opinion.”
+It goes something like: finish high school, go to college, get married — very traditionally boomer expectations in my opinion.”
 This was the path Truewerk’s Head of Marketing had drilled into him from an early age.
 That your life — and success — runs through a college education.

-That’s what everyone tells us we should want, right?
+That standard career path is what everyone tells us we should want, right?
 Not Kyle.

-Life behind a desk wasn’t for him, while some people thrive in the corporate world, Stumpenhorst found it boring and unfulfilling.
+Life behind a desk wasn’t for him.
+While some people thrive in the corporate world, Stumpenhorst found it boring and unfulfilling.
 He knew it wasn’t a career path he could stay on forever, so when opportunity came knocking, he answered the door.

-Even as fewer students enroll in college, high paying trade jobs remain empty.
+Even as fewer students enroll in college, high-paying trade jobs remain empty.
 Maybe if that misconception about the trades not being a worthy pursuit didn’t exist, Stumpenhorst and millions of other high school students would have come to trade careers sooner.

 ONE CAREER PLAN TO RULE THEM ALL…LIES

-“The millennial generation is saddled by debt from college,” said Neet -- and he’s right, the average millennial is making $35,000 a year with student loan debt of nearly $30,000 hanging over their heads.
+“The millennial generation is saddled by debt from college,” said Neet — and he’s right, the average millennial is making $35,000 a year with student loan debt of nearly $30,000 hanging over their heads.
 “If I ever have kids, I’m going to hope they go into the trades.
 People are wrong.
 You can become something in the trades.”

 Short answer: the post-World War II G.I. bill made college broadly accessible for the first time in history creating a historical domino effect that led to college being thought of as the primary path for everyone.